chrisguest75/devcontainer_examples/README.md

 NOTES:

+* If you don't map the `.git` folder then you can't use codespaces to change and commit.
+* If git is not using credentials off host then check if ssh-agent is running.
+* You can now very easily use the Remote Containers extension to open the containers.
+* There is a nix feature to use instead of brew on arm.
+* `uv` can be installed through nix
 * ~~Currently `vscode` does not support the nested indirect devcontainers.
 Follow example [01_bash_container/README.md](./01_bash_container/README.md) using the cli to build start and attach.
 Or use the `./devcontainerctl.sh` script.~~
-* You can now very easily use the Remote Containers extension to open the containers.
-* If you don't map the `.git` folder then you can't use codespaces to change and commit.
-* There is a nix feature to use instead of brew on arm.
-* `uv` can be installed through nix

 ## Getting started